HIPAA law is meant to protect information that could be used to identify a medical patient.6 min read

 Protected PHI includes any information that is added to your medical records by a health care provider, including nurses and doctors.
 This also covers billing and health insurance information, as well as conversations between healthcare providers related to your treatment.
 If your doctor is discussing your treatment with a nurse, for instance, this conversation would be covered by HIPAA law.

-If an entity needs to disclose any PHI, disclosure must occur entirely within the entity.
+If an entity needs to disclose any PHI, the disclosure must occur entirely within the entity.
 No PHI can be disclosed outside of a covered entity unless one of three requirements are met:

 - Disclosure is legally required.